IT Infrastructure & Networks Category Banner Image

 Microsoft at Lumify Work

-Lumify Work is your best choice for training and certification in any of Microsoft’s leading technologies and services.
-We’ve been delivering effective training across all Microsoft products for over 30 years, and are proud to be Australia's and New Zealand’s first and largest Microsoft Gold Learning Solutions Partner.
-All Lumify Work Microsoft technical courses follow Microsoft Official Curriculum (MOC) and are led by Microsoft Certified Trainers.
-Join more than 5,000 students who attend our quality Microsoft courses every year.
+Lumify Work has been delivering effective training across all Microsoft products for over 30 years.
+We are proud to be both Australia's and New Zealand’s first Microsoft Gold Learning Solutions Partner and the winner of the Microsoft MCT Superstars Award for FY24, which formally recognises us as having the highest quality Microsoft Certified Trainers (MCTs) in ANZ.
+All Lumify Work Microsoft technical courses follow Microsoft Official Curriculum (MOC) and are led by MCTs.

 Who is the course for?